multiscale/ymmsl-python/docs/ymmsl_python.rst

 ---------

 Finally, yMMSL allows specifying the amount of resources needed to run an instance of an implementation.
-This information is used by MUSCLE 3 when it starts each component, to ensure it has the resources needed to do its calculations.
+This information is used by MUSCLE3 when it starts each component, to ensure it has the resources needed to do its calculations.
 Currently, only the number of threads or processes can be specified; memory and GPUs are future work.